lastcoolnameleft/azure-node-docker-paas/readme.md

 ## Initial Setup Steps
 Overview of steps:
- * Create a new VSTS account (or new project if you already have an account)
+* Create a new VSTS account, or new project if you already have an account
 * If you've never run git before, run these commands (modifying with your details as required):
  ```
 git config --global user.email "your-email@example.com"
 git config --global user.name "Your Name"